Here you will find answers to some of the common questions participants/interns have before joining us in the field.

 A: Yes.
 We encourage you to bring an underwater and/or surface camera.
 However, in order to protect the research methods and materials, and in some cases to protect the dolphins, it is necessary to restrict publication (defined as the communication of information to the public) of any images, photographs and written materials taken or drawn from your participation in the program.
-PLEASE NOTE THAT PUBLICATION INCLUDES SOCIAL NETWORKING SITES LIKE FACEBOOK, TWITTER, YOUTUBE, GOOGLE PLUS, AND ANY OTHER INTERNET OR SOCIAL MEDIA SITES.
-Please also note that underwater and/or surface video is not allowed, this includes small clips on your camera, phone, or other video device.
-GoPro cameras or any similar video cameras are NOT allowed on R/V Stenella during your trip.
+PLEASE NOTE THAT PUBLICATION INCLUDES SOCIAL NETWORKING SITES LIKE FACEBOOK, TWITTER, YOUTUBE, INSTAGRAM, AND ANY OTHER INTERNET OR SOCIAL MEDIA SITES.
+Please also note that VIDEO is not allowed, this includes small clips on your camera, phone, or other video device.
 You can take still photography for your own personal use, but please no video.

 Q: Do I need to bring any extra money?